Hobbies That Make Money: Turn Your Hobby Into a Business

 Jessica: So, I’m super excited for today’s discussion, because I know you’re going to share the exact numbers you look for when it comes to assessing supplier quality.
 You’ve got an Amazon screenshot hack that’s just so sneaky and you’ve talked to me before about how you use your competition’s ads to get yourself sales, and no one else is doing that, so I can’t wait to have this conversation.

 Now, you guys are totally unique, we have never talked to merchants who didn’t spend anything on either Facebook ads or Instagram influencers.
 And I’ve never met any other dropshipper that has your business model, but before we get into talking about your dropshipping store, you guys actually started as wholesalers selling to your friends and family and you turned that hobby into a business.
-Can you talk about that a little?
+Can you talk a little about hobbies that make money?

 And so, people were so excited by that.
 We got a couple of thousand members just from that one giveaway, and it cost us $15.